RyanLua/Satchel/docs/platforms.md

 !!! note

     Do you see a bug specific to a platform?
-[Open a bug report](https://github.com/RyanLua/Satchel/issues/new) we'll look into it.
+[Open a bug report] we'll look into it.

+      [Open a bug report]: https://github.com/RyanLua/Satchel/issues/new

 ## Current supported devices